Semnox-Github/SmartfunRevamp/README.md

 ],
 ```

-### 9.6.1.
-Particular cases an exceptions
+**Particular cases an exceptions**

 - SMARTFUN_MENU_CARD_DETAILS has an extra key `CreditType` that is used to filter the cards by credit type.
-In the case the `Target` key is not used.
+In this case the `Target` key is not used.
 The values are:
   - 0: credits
   - 1: loyalty
   - 2: tickets